puria-radmard/puria-radmard.github.io/_notes/Public/Drugowitsch et al., 2016 - Computational Precision.md

 - Figure 3A: real data is used
 - Patterns of overall choice variance for fitted variability models follows those noted in [[noisy evidence accumulation model]]
 - Bayes factor comparison suggests *inference variability model is the best fit to real data*
-- Note that only sensory variability can be used to make preditions across values of $K$, and these predictions are not great
+- Note that only sensory variability can be used to make preditions across values of $$K$$, and these predictions are not great

 **Task 2 (Figure 4)**
 - Now a tone is played at the end last observation, 50% of the time
 - If no tone - task is the same as last time (and data is combined with Task 1 when fitting models)
-- If tone - last card is selected independently of the last $T_n-1$ cards, and task is to discriminate only that one (disregard accumulated evidence)
+- If tone - last card is selected independently of the last $$T_n-1$$ cards, and task is to discriminate only that one (disregard accumulated evidence)

 - As one would expect, the sensory model fit the tone trials best, and performance was much better than that predicted from the no-tone fitted model.
 - Vice-versa: choice variability is much higher in the no-tone sensory models than predicted by the tone sensory model